vidbina/vidbina.github.io/_posts/2015-02-07-gcloud-dm-intro.markdown

 The deployment manager knows [configuration files, templates, manifests and deployments][fundamentals].

-Deployments are collection of resources that one uses to spawn an infrastructure.
+A deployment is a collection of resources that one uses to spawn an infrastructure.
 Which means, all machines, buckets, databases, networks, load balancers&hellip; the whole shebang of possible resources that you need.

 Deployments are only possible if we there is a configuration.
-The configuration basically contains a description of that goodness you need spawned.
-To allow us to structure our configurations in a manner that is more pleasant to the DRY writers among us, one could use templates within configurations by simply importing and referencing them.
+The configuration basically contains a description of that goodness one needs spawned.
+To allow one to structure configurations in a manner that is more pleasant to the DRY writers, one could use templates within configurations by simply importing and referencing them.

 Manifests are expansions of configurations, and the templates imported within, that represent the configuration with all variables expanded exactly as it